quattor/quattor.github.com/_aquilon/management.md

 host `testsrv.dailyplanet.com`.

+## Accessing Plenary Templates

+Plenary templates are all the templates generated and owned by the broker.
+They cannot be edited: their content is  modified by the Aquilon commands used to update the host configuration.
+For this reason, they cannot be accessed directly, for example in the sandbox.
+The content of these templates can be displayed with the `aq cat` command.
+Command options can be used to select the template to display: use `aq cat --help` to get the list of all the possible options.
+The main ones are:

+* `--hostname xxx.dom.ain`: object template for host `xxx.dom.ain`
+* `--hostname xxx.dom.ain --data`: host data template (archetype, hardware configuration, network configuration) for host `xxx.dom.ain`
+* `--machine xxx`: machine template for machine `xxx`
+* `--cluster xxx`: object template for cluster `xxx`
+* `--cluster xxx --data`: template describing members and location of cluster `xxx`
+* `--cluster xxx --client`: cluster configuration included in hosts who are members of cluster `xxx`
+* `--personality xxx --archetype yyy [--personality_stage stage]`: template describing personality `xxx` of archetype `yyy` (`--archetype` can be omitted if personality `xxx` exists only in one archetype).
+If `--personality_stage` is omitted, it defaults to `current`: specify it if you want to see the template for other stages (`previous` or `next`)
+* `--service xxx`: template describing the configuration common to all instances of service `xxx`
+* `--service xxx --instance yyy`: template describing instance `yyy` configuration of service `xxx`
+* `--service xxx --server`: template describing the common configuration all servers for service `xxx`
+* `--service xxx --server --instance yyy`: template describing the server configuration of instance `yyy` for service `xxx`

+*Note: the template library is also installed in the plenary template area and is not visible outside the broker.
+Currently, the `aq cat` command doesn't allow to display the template library contents.
+If you need to check the content of a template in the template library, refer to the appropriate GitHub repository or download a private copy of the template library (outside of any sandbox) using the [standard procedure][aquilon_tl].*

 ## Why to Use Domains

 [Domains][aquilon_domains] are used to implement a stage development workflow where changes are tested